 The right medicine depends on your health, age, how long it's been since you were exposed to the virus, and your symptoms.

-chickenpox, (before you are exposed), most people can get the
+To prevent chickenpox (before you are exposed), most people can get the chickenpox vaccine.

 Some people can't get the chickenpox vaccine.
 They include women who are pregnant and people who have ever had an anaphylactic reaction to gelatin, neomycin, or any other substance in the vaccine.